Ready for publication

 ‘The nearest place is Tigh Na Eun, ten miles away.
 They have no surgery.’

 ‘Ten miles and no surgery.
 No time to waste then.’
 I looked at my wristwatch.
-‘Surely, the car is in decent shape.
-Need to find some bandages.
-Drive to the village.
-Easy does it.
+‘Let’s pray the car’s got ten miles in it.
+Need to put a bandage on this horror.
+Get to the village.
 Phone for help.’
 I pulled myself to my feet.
 Drops of blood landed on Hester’s boots.
 She stood up too, and I found myself rising on tiptoe.
 She slouched, and we were almost eye-to-eye.

 ‘You can’t leave yet.
 You require assistance.’

-‘No, no, no.’ Flinging open the passenger door, I pressed my shoulder into the frame, dug in with my feet, and pushed against gravity and a tonne of metal.
+‘No, no, no.’ Flinging open the door, I pressed my shoulder into the frame, dug in with my feet, and pushed against gravity.
 A stab of pain in my hand brought me to my senses.
-I searched everywhere for the stupid first-aid kit.
-The one time in twelve years I ventured out of Foxhills, I forgot to pack the most important item.
+I searched everywhere for the first aid kit.
+Venturing outside of Foxhills for the first time in twelve years, and I forgot to bring the most important thing.
 ‘I’m fucked.’
-I dropped my forehead against the doorpost.
-My chin trembled.
+I dropped my forehead against the door.

-‘Don’t exaggerate.’
-The bite in Hester’s voice was new.
+‘You most certainly are not.’
+A bite in Hester’s voice.
 She rubbed the bridge of her owlish nose.
 ‘The car is scrap, but there’s another solution.
 I can put you up for the night.
-Then we can think of salvaging the rest of your expedition.’
+Then we can think of salvaging the rest of your very important trip.’

 Hester examined the crater.
-‘Yes, those deer can be quite daft.’
+‘Those deer can be quite daft.’

 The tree tops rustled louder as the wind picked up.
 One-handed, I struggled with the zipper of my suitcase.
 When it opened, I pulled out an undershirt and wound it around my hand.

-‘Listen.’
 Hester scratched her head.
 ‘We need to stop the bleeding.’
-She reached for my hand and placed it on the bonnet, on top of the undershirt, already stained red.
+She reached for my hand and placed it on the bonnet.

 ‘Didn’t you say it was nothing to fret about?’